Is Honey and Cinnamon Good for Colds?

 But, I understand why you ask.
 When you feel bad, you want to get better quick!
 A complete cure would the best outcome and right now!

 You must be kidding !
 No actually, I am not kidding.
 Honey for colds or coughs is not a new thing.

 Natural remedies for cold and flu sufferers were used for thousands of years.
 Long before a Walgreens or CVS sat on every street corner, mankind battled illness.

 Another herbal remedy involving the use of honey is Fire Cider.
 You can make your own homemade fire cider tonic too!

 We are all familiar with honey as a sweet treat produced by honey bees.
-And, honey has been a staple in the cupboards of homesteads for thousands of years.
+Also, honey has been a staple in the cupboards of homesteads for thousands of years.